Online Sponsorship in AA

 Vitek always impressed upon me that my primary reliance should be on an AA group and not on him.
 He believes strongly in the therapeutic value of the group.
 Sooner or later, he said, newcomers need to find their own feet and become more independent.

-He maintains that in the early days of sobriety, reliance on an AA group was healthier than relying too much on one person.
-In this case a sponsor.
-The power of the group was especially important when the sponsee was going through the steps.
-He believes that the AA group should always be the alcoholic’s primary support system.
-Perhaps, this is why he believes in the concept of online sponsorship.
+He maintains that in the early days of sobriety, reliance on an AA group was healthier than relying too much on a sponsor.
+The power of the group was essential when the sponsee was going through the steps.
+Vitek is a strong believer that the AA group should always be the alcoholic’s primary support system.
+This is why Vitek believes in online sponsorship.

 Goal-oriented and task-driven sponsorship

-Online sponsorship is very powerful and effective because it is goal orientated and task-driven.
+Online sponsorship is powerful and effective because it is goal-orientated and task-driven.
 I found it empowering because it was disciplined and offered natural boundaries.
-Sponsorship was given in an allotted time period with a specific task to complete.
+Vitek gave me an allotted period to complete a specific task.
 I always responded well to practical suggestions when being guided through the steps.
-Too much face to face discussion especially about God and spiritual matters would sometimes leave me confused and discouraged.
+Too much face-to-face discussion, especially about God and spiritual matters, sometimes confused and discouraged me.

-These days we meet on Skype on the last Sunday of every month.
-I greatly look forward to these monthly meetings.
-He remains my eyes and ears. he has never guided me wrong.
-We discuss my current concerns but he also listens and advises me, if I am having issues with the guys that I am sponsoring.
-He is gradually teaching me how to be an effective sponsor.
+These days, we meet on Skype on the last Sunday of every month.
+I look forward to these monthly meetings.
+He remains my eyes and ears.
+Vitek has never guided me wrong.
+We discuss my concerns, and he listens and advises me if I have issues with my sponsees.
+Based on his experience, I am learning to be a more effective sponsor.

-Vitek has never raised his voice at me and has always let me know that readiness to take his suggestions is my responsibility.
-To the best of his ability, he tries to practise “Love and tolerance” to everyone.
-This code of conduct is offered on p.84 of the Big Book.
-He has frequently reminded me that we alcoholics must try to to be loving and tolerant if we are to stay spiritually well.
+Vitek has never raised his voice at me and has always told me that my responsibility is to be ready to take his suggestions.
+To the best of his ability, he tries to practice “Love and tolerance” for everyone.
+Page 84 of the Big Book offers this as a blueprint for an acceptable code of conduct between sponsor and sponsee.
+He has frequently reminded me that we alcoholics must try to be loving and tolerant if we are to stay spiritually well.
 After all the experiences I have had with hardcore fundamentalist sponsors, I wouldn’t want to lose him.

-For the first twenty-five years in AA, I only ever experienced face to face sponsorship.
+For the first twenty-five years in AA, I only ever experienced face-to-face sponsorship.
 It does have its advantages.
 For the last ten years, I have enjoyed online sponsorship.
 These days, I wouldn’t have it any other way.
-I think online sponsorship may well be the future for sharing the healing power of the 12 steps.
+Online sponsorship may be the future for sharing the healing power of the Twelve Steps.
 What do you think?